-- Emotional health that allows the student full use of their intellectual abilities, the ability to function effectively under stress and to adapt to an environment which may change rapidly without warning and/or in unpredictable ways. - Essential professional behaviors of the Clark State Community College Health Programs, including dependability, initiative, empathy, cooperation, organization, supervisory process, professional presentation, stress management, verbal and nonverbal communication, and written communication.
+- Emotional health that allows for full use of their intellectual abilities, the ability to function effectively under stress and to adapt to an environment which may change rapidly without warning and/or in unpredictable ways. - The ability to think critically and make safe, appropriate and timely decisions regarding patient care in the classroom, lab, and clinical setting. - Essential professional behaviors of the Clark State College Health Programs, including dependability, initiative, empathy, cooperation, organization, supervisory process, professional presentation, stress management, verbal and nonverbal communication, and written communication.